globulus/simi/README.md

 );
 ```

+### Android integration

+You can use Šimi in your Android app.
+Check out [our other project](https://github.com/globulus/simi-android)!

 ### To-Dos

 Here's a list of features that might make it into the language at some point in the future: